mantczakaus/ont_amplicon/README.md

 ## Installation
 ### Requirements

+Make sure you are using Windows subsystem for Linux if you are on a Windows machine.
+Please follow these [`steps`](https://www.ssl.com/how-to/enable-linux-subsystem-install-ubuntu-windows-10/).

 If the pipeline is run on a local machine, it will require between 300-800Gb of space for the installation of required containers and databases alone.
 This includes:
 - 80 Mb ont_amplicon pipeline
 - ~ 3.8Gb for containers